 Beetroot softened in the pressure cooker and then roasted with parboiled carrots, pumpkin and potatoes is simply delicious.

-Clear a 300mm wide by 1500mm long row in February.
+Clear a 300mm wide by 1500mm long row of old mulch and other debris.
+Do not dig the soil.
 Add a 60mm layer of thermal compost and cover it with 50mm of fresh straw mulch.
+Transplant the new crop as soon as possible.

-In March, sow two beetroot seeds in each of 5 small jiffy (peat) pots in good quality organic potting mix.
-Sow them about 20mm deep and soak the pots in a tray of dilute seaweed extract about 15mm deep.
-After about 30 minutes bury the pots up to their rim in the wicking media of an EcoPropagator.
+Then sow a beetroot seed in each of 5 small fibre pots full of good quality organic potting mix.
+Sow them about 20mm deep and then place the pots in a tray containing 15mm of dilute seaweed extract.
+After about 10 minutes bury the pots up to their rim in the wicking media of an EcoPropagator.

 each beetroot seed capsule contains up to 4 individual seeds, they need